MatuaDoc/OnslowCollege.github.io/13dtc/programming/oop-task.md

 2. Create a subclass of ``Pet`` that has a higher health limit (between 101 and 200, so it lives longer) but a higher hunger rate (so it gets hungry faster)
 3. Create a subclass of ``Cake`` that fully restores health to the pet's maximum and reduces hunger to 0 — but costs 200
 4. Use one of each of these subclasses instead of the base class in your program
+5. Make it so that a pet can't eat two cakes in a row

 # Final word